ruromero/exhort/README.md

 - Trustify: Provides vulnerability data and recommendations [Trustify](https://github.com/guacsec/trustify)
 - Postgres Database: Stores data needed for the Model Cards functionality.
 See [Model Cards](#model-cards)
+- Redis cache: Allows caching recommendations and remediations.
+Can be configured with the `quarkus.redis.host` parameter

 ## Vulnerability providers